COSC381-2020Fall/class-project-a-xia/README.md

     - Replace `YOUR API KEY` with your own API key.
     - If you want to use a different search engine, replace the current `cse_id` with another id.
 ## Obtaining search results
-1. Run cse.py with your search term: `python3 cse.py "SEARCH TERM"`.
+1. Run cse.py with your search term: `python3 cse.py "search term"`.
 2. This will create the file google_search.json containing 100 search results.
 ## Creating a Whoosh index
 1. If you have your own list of video ids, replace the contents of the video_ids.txt file.
 Make sure each id is on its own line.